Skip to main content

 agent.tool.done{ toolCallId }Tool call finished

-agent.done{ output: { text } }Run complete
+agent.done{ output: { text, usage? } }Run complete — usage includes providerMetrics with raw API data

 agent.error{ error: string }Error occurred